Kern and Sutter massacres: Background

 Despite his promises to the Mexican government, Sutter was hospitable to American settlers entering the region and encouraged many of them to settle there.
 The hundreds of thousands of acres these men took from the Native Americans had been an important source of food and resources.
 As the White settlers were ranching two million heads of livestock, shooting wild game in enormous numbers, and replacing wilderness with wheat fields, available food for Indians in the region diminished.
 In response, some Indians took to raiding the cattle of White ranchers.
 In August 1846, an article in The Californian declared that concerning California Indians, "The only effectual means of stopping inroads upon the property of the country, will be to attack them in their villages."

 Incident

-On February 28, 1847, sixteen Mill Creek men petitioned US Army captain Edward M. Kern for assistance against local Indians so that they would not "be forced to abandon our farms and leave our property perhaps something worse."
+On February 28, 1847, sixteen Mill Creek men petitioned US Army captain Edward Kern for assistance against local Indians so that they would not "be forced to abandon our farms and leave our property perhaps something worse."
 Captain Kern quickly marched up the valley with twenty men to "chastise" the Indians.
 There he met up with Sutter, who had assembled thirty men from among the local White settlers.

 On March 23, 1847, Captain Kern and Sutter took these men into the upper Sacramento Valley.
 From there, the men led three separate attacks in which twenty Indians were killed, while Kern and Sutter did not lose a single man.
+A contemporary newspaper account noted that Kern had Indian soldiers under his command on this endeavor and that they fought bravely and were considered the most efficient men employed in frontier service.